-15 Best Journals & Planners for 2023: Our Readers’ Favorites
+15 Best Journals & Planners: Our Readers’ Favorites

 “Hands down the best planner around for ADHD.”
 You’ve got our attention!
 These ADDitude readers sent us their favorite paper journals and planners — ones that really click with ADHD brains getting organized, prioritized, and productive.

 When your to-do list becomes just another beast to avoid, it’s time to find a system that speaks to your ADHD brain.
 Physical journals and planners work for many ADDitude readers, 61% of whom said they prefer paper over digital tools.
 Some creative thinkers prefer bullet journals and two-page spreads with space for notes.
 Perfectionists gravitate toward undated and customizable calendars.
 Simple note pads pair well with a need for simplicity, and printable PDFs are budget friendly.

 In 2023, we asked ADDitude readers to share their favorite paper planners, and they delivered, below.
 Leave your product reviews in the Comments section!